dogweather/forkful/content/en/haskell/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of tweaking your code without changing its external behavior.
-It's all about cleaning up and organizing your act to make the code easier to read, maintain, and extend.
-It can also help squash bugs and improve performance.

 ## How to:
 Let's say you've got a chunk of Haskell code that's repeating itself more than your favorite song.
 Here's a quick look at how you might refactor that using functions.